harbaum/make-block-reloaded/README.md

 Download the whole repository to your local PC.
 Make sure the local directory is named ```tetris```.
-Unless you intend to modify the splash screen you should remove/rename the file ```bin2c.c``` as it seems to interfere with some Windows versions of the Arduino IDE.
+Unless you intend to modify the splash screen you should remove/rename the file ```bin2c.c``` as it will be picked up by the Arduino IDE although it's not part of the sketch itself.

 Open the file ```tetris.ino``` in the Arduino IDE.
 Then install the latest FastLED library e.g. from within the IDE's menu under